NIRSpec MOS Operations - Pre-Imaging Using NIRCam

 Observing process for NIRSpec spectroscopy with NIRCam pre-imaging

 JWST NIRSpec MSA-based observations (MOS or MSATA) require a fixed Aperture Position Angle (APA) assignment in order to plan the spectroscopy or MSA target acquisition.
 Across the 3.4' × 3.6' field of view of NIRSpec, very small deviations away from a planned orient can cause science sources to move out of their MSA shutters.
 As a result, NIRSpec programs that use the MSA must have a follow-up planning process after the proposal submission and program acceptance.
 The MSA observations will need to be updated for “flight-ready” status once pre-imaging observations are obtained and a fixed APA and observation execution window are assigned.
+The process for MOS observation planning has been fully described in the article NIRSpec MOS and MSATA Observing Process, and includes a timeline for MOS observation planning with NIRCam pre-images included.

 Figure 2 shows the four NIRSpec MSA quadrants projected onto the sky; for comparison, the NIRCam imager fields of view—both the long and short wavelength channels—are also shown.
 The NIRCam long and short wavelength detectors will image the same field of view but for illustration, are shown separately.
 It is evident that the NIRSpec field of view is large in comparison to that of NIRCam.
 For this reason, creating a finder image with NIRCam in order to cover the NIRSpec MOS field of interest will require some planning, including dither patterns and mosaicking.